Lit (band): The RCA years and mainstream success (1998–2002)

 Lit gained worldwide popularity with their second album A Place in the Sun, released in February 1999.
 A Place in the Sun yielded the massive hit single "My Own Worst Enemy", topping the Billboard Hot Modern Rock Tracks chart for a total of 11 weeks and receiving a Billboard Music Award for the biggest modern rock song of 1999.
 It was followed by "Zip-Lock" (which featured Blink-182 in the video) and "Miserable", which featured Pamela Anderson in the video.
 Shortly after, the album was certified platinum in the US and gold in Canada, becoming the band's best selling album.
 The band performed over 286 shows and toured worldwide in support of A Place in the Sun.
 In addition to the Vans Warped Tour and a slot on Woodstock 1999, the band toured with the Offspring, Garbage, and No Doubt.
 The band's tracks also appeared in soundtracks of Ready to Rumble and The Replacements, and appeared in the movie Replicate and the TV series V.I.P. starring Pamela Anderson.
 The band became staples on late night television shows The Tonight Show with Jay Leno, Late Night with Conan O'Brien, Later with Craig Kilborn and appeared regularly on MTV Spring Break and Total Request Live (TRL).
 Popoff appeared in an episode of MTV Cribs.

 Lit followed up A Place in the Sun with the 2001 release of Atomic.
 The band's highest-charting single was "Lipstick and Bruises" which reached top 10 on the Billboard Hot Modern Rock Tracks.
 Lit toured to support Atomic, which began with a headlining US tour that scheduled to begin on September 11, 2001, in New Jersey, the same day as the World Trade Center and Pentagon attacks.
 The band continued to tour, appear on television and movies, and also released two albums from Handsome Devil and The Color Red who the band signed to their Dirty Martini label, distributed by RCA.

-In 2001, the band appeared on the unsold pilot for VH1 called Rock Feud a musical spinoff of the classic game show Family Feud, hosted by former Mad TV cast member Johnny A. Sanchez.
-Their opponents were Monique Powell from Save Ferris and her family.
+In 2001, the band appeared on the unsold pilot for VH1 called Rock Feud, a musical spinoff of the classic game show Family Feud, hosted by former Mad TV cast member Johnny A. Sanchez.
+Their opponents were Monique Powell from Save Ferris along with her family.